MassDotMoney/nested-ledger-plugin/README.md

 Find more info about `PRINTF` and debugging [here](https://developers.ledger.com/docs/nano-app/debug/).

-**Note You must uncomment it if the plugin is ready for deployment.**
+**Note: You must uncomment it if the plugin is ready for deployment.**

 ### Build the apps.